rcmp-grc/rcmp-grc.github.io/careers-carrieres/civil-crim-investigator-en.md

 	<p>Create an account and subscribe to email alerts to be notified when a selection process opens.</p>
 	<p>Please note these positions may be advertised for a short period, so if you don’t subscribe to alerts, be sure to check the site often.</p>
 	<p>For more tips on how to apply, watch the <a href="https://www.youtube.com/watch?v=0GW7P3g9hhI&feature=youtu.be">Cracking the Code video</a> from the Treasury Board of Canada Secretariat.</p>
 	<p>You can also follow the RCMP on <a href="https://www.linkedin.com/company/rcmp-grc/">LinkedIn</a> and subscribe to job alerts to be notified when new job advertisements are published.
-For more information about the CCI Program, please contact <a href="mailto:fprecruitment-recrutementpf@rcmp-grc.gc.ca">fprecruitment-recrutementpf@rcmp-grc.gc.ca</a>.</p>
 </section>
 <section id="s7">
 	<h2>Contact us</h2>